 school buses were involved.
 In 1922, the Board of Education was taking bids for

-1923, the school had its own buses.
+the school had its own buses.
 But muddy roads remained a problem until after WWII

-with horses needed often, and “mud vacations” used as often as “snow days”
+with horses needed often, and “mud vacations” used as often as “snow days” are today.

-Also, accreditation became a topic.
+accreditation became a topic.
 New London was losing five hundred dollars a year in state

-aid due only to the fact that it was not accredited and that was because
+aid due only to the fact that it was not accredited and that was because it lacked the

-school bought land to the south and east of the high school for an athletic field and playground.
+to the south and east of the high school for an athletic field and playground.

 The present high school building came out of the government’s efforts to ease

-unemployment during the depression.
-The federal government supplied about
+unemployment during the Depression.
+The federal government supplied about $50,000

-Phil Westerbeck, Lloyd Jones, and Lynn DeVore who were local carpenters directed
+Phil Westerbeck, Lloyd Jones, and Lynn DeVore who were local carpenters,

 By 1945, there were 405 students in New London Schools, and believe it or not,

-for classrooms and a new bus garage was built.
-Hot lunch was served out of the
+classrooms and a new bus garage was built.
+Hot lunch was served out of the home

+to be built.
 This would be used for junior high classes, with a hot lunch kitchen and

 lunchroom in the basement.
-In December of 1954, this wing was finished and put into use.
+In December of 1954, this wing was finished and put into

 The bus garage across the street north of the high school was built in 1957, and

 the old bus garage (which is now the music room) was taken over by vocational

 The “fire-proof and modern” high school building that was the pride of New

-Elementary School would be built in its present location, it cleared the way
+Elementary School would be built in its present location, it cleared the way for a new

 In 1977, a bond issue was passed to change things once again.
 The industrial arts